 That is what we signed up for when we said: “I do.”

-Not to resort to silent treatment when we run into trouble, but to continually look for ways to overcome challenges, though offering God’s grace, taking personal responsibility and going the extra mile.
+Not to resort to silent treatment when we run into trouble, but to continually look for ways to overcome challenges, though offering God’s grace and taking personal responsibility.

 Question: Have you been tempted to give your husband the silent treatment (please tell me I am not the only one!)
 How do you work through it and what lessons have your learned?
 Let’s talk in Comments on the blog!

-*I understand that sometimes we need a “time-out” as I talk about it in this post.
-But we should not allow time out to degenerate to silent treatment.
+*Sometimes we need a “time-out” and I talk about it in this post.

 Are you struggling with taking personal responsibility for your emotions and actions?
 You are that imperfect girl married to an imperfect guy, wondering how to make sense of marriage.
 My book Blues to Bliss: Creating Your Happily Ever After in the Early Years might help.
 Learn how to work out the kinks, find joy in imperfection, positively influence your marriage and create the marriage of your dreams, one intentional choice at a time.
 Start your journey when you buy the book Amazon Paperback I Amazon Kindle I Barnes & Noble I PDF